 The linear permeability function with residual immobile liquid and gas saturation values of 0.5 and 0.0 was assigned.
+It has been generally accepted that liquid saturation must be rather small (<0.5), in order for the liquid to be nearly immobile, and for a geothermal reservoir to flow saturated or steam-dominated steam and have vertical pressure gradients that are close to vapour-static (Pruess and Narasimhan, 1982).
+The liquid saturation was chosen to be on the high side in order to test the effect of conduction heat transfer mechanisms in fractured reservoirs for vaporizing liquid flowing under two-phase conditions.
 The first-estimate initial conditions used were a pressure of 105 bars and a gas saturation of 0.25.
-The forward simulations were carried out with a time step sequence, which began with a very small time step then increased by a factor of two at every step until it reached a maximum of 0.5 day ($\Delta t_1 = 21.1$ s, $\Delta t_2 = 2\Delta t_1$, $\Delta t_3 = 2\Delta t_1$, ... $\Delta t{n+1} = 2\Delta t_2$).
+The forward simulations were carried out with a time step sequence, which began with a very small time step then increased by a factor of two at every step until it reached a maximum of 0.5 day ($\Delta t_1 = 21.1$ s, $\Delta t_2 = 2\Delta t_1$, $\Delta t_3 = 2\Delta t_1, \dots \Delta t{n+1} = 2\Delta t_2$).
 The model was run to an end time of 139 days.
 The parameters used in the model are summarized in Table 1.